TeachOER

 TeachOER: A guide to Open Educational Resources across the web

 Open Educational Resources (OER) are teaching, learning, and research materials that have been released into the public domain or are under a Creative Commons license.
-An open intellectual property license allows anyone to freely use, adaptive, and distribute the materials.
-OER materials can be re-used, re-purposed, and “remixed” to better suit the user’s needs.
+OER can be reused, re-purposed, and “remixed” to better suit the user’s needs.
 The affordances of the open license are often referred to as the 5R permissions: the rights to retain, reuse, revise, remix, and redistribute these materials.

-Since faculty often have a hard time knowing where to start with OER or where to look for them, TeachOER offers faculty a catalog to browse purveyors and websites that host openly licensed materials.
-As you will see on the site, OER can range from open access (free) textbooks, to lesson plans, to educational videos, to interactive websites, and more.
+Since faculty often have a hard time knowing where to start with OER, TeachOER offers faculty a place to browse purveyors and websites that host openly licensed materials.
+As you will see on the site, OER can range from open-access (free) textbooks, to lesson plans, to educational videos, to interactive websites, and more.

 We strive to ensure that all materials listed on this site correctly indicate their copyright status.
 For more information about the different licenses applied to the materials on this site see our information page about copyrighted, openly licensed and other zero cost materials.